themesberg/flowbite/content/components/clipboard.md

                   Optional
               </td>
               <td class="px-6 py-4">
-                  Set these options to set the minimum and maximum value of the input field and the callback functions.
+                  Set these options to set the the content type, HTML decoder and callback function for the copy to clipboard event.
               </td>
           </tr>
           <tr class="border-b dark:bg-gray-800 dark:border-gray-700">